 From the 18 March 2020, in line with government advice at the time, our staff began working remotely.
 We continue to follow current Government advice, which now includes staying alert and limiting contact with others.

-We remain contactable by telephone, email, live chat and online form queries, though response times may be slightly impacted in some cases.
+The staff team has now started to return to the office, albeit on a limited basis.
+To facilitate a safe return we have carried out a COVID-19 Risk Assessment which can be viewed here.
+At present, the office is closed to visitors but we remain contactable by telephone, email, live chat and online form queries, though response times may be slightly impacted in some cases.
 Our office will not be open to visitors.
-Please do not post any hard copy documents to our office, as there will be a delay in us retrieving them.
-Please instead email documents to us at email@example.com.
+If it can be avoided, please do not post any hard copy documents to our office, as there will be a delay in posted items being retrieved by the correct team.
+Please instead email documents to us at firstname.lastname@example.org.

 Our Board is in regular contact by phone and email, with updates being provided by the Board Chair and Marc Stoner, our Acting Chief Executive and Registrar.
 The Board also meets virtually during these difficult times and on a more regular basis than usual – approximately every month.